sytabaresa/kingly/README.old.md

   - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or impose a concurrency model on top of the state machine's control flow

-This is a [work in progress](#roadmap), however the main API for the v1.0 should be relatively stable.
-Some changes for the test API are to be expected though.

-It works nicely and have already been used succesfully for user-interfaces as well as in other
-contexts:
+Needless to say, this library is written because of a substantiated belief that there are serious benefits **today** in using a more formalized approach to user interface design.
+It should also be obvious that this is a [work in progress](#roadmap), the current version is taken from statechart code written two/three years ago and adjusted to the current API design.
+It works nicely though and have already been used succesfully :

-- in multi-steps workflows: see an example [here](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), a constant feature of enterprise software today
+- in [multi-steps workflows](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), a constant feature of enterprise software today
 - for ['smart' synchronous streams](https://github.com/brucou/partial-synchronous-streams), which
  tracks computation state to avoid useless re-computations
 - to implement cross-domain communication protocols, to coordinate iframes with a main window